celestiaorg/docs/developers/blobstreamx-offchain.md

 information [in the inclusion proofs documentation](https://github.com/celestiaorg/blobstream-contracts/blob/v3.0.0/docs/inclusion-proofs.md#blobstream-fraud-proofs).

-For zk rollups, this would involve creating an inclusion proof to the data root tuple root in the BlobstreamX contracts and then verifying that proof in the zk proof used to verify state.
+For zk rollups, this would involve creating an inclusion proof to the data root tuple root in the Blobstream X contracts and then verifying that proof in the zk proof used to verify state.
 Find more information in the [data root inclusion proof documentation](https://github.com/celestiaorg/blobstream-contracts/blob/master/docs/inclusion-proofs.md#1-data-root-inclusion-proof).